Nagalakshmi17/Estockgifts_website/README.md

-Use  "mvn test -DSuite_Name=testng.xml" in Goals
+Use  "test -DSuite_Name=testng.xml" in Goals